Bacon fat gingersnaps. Because everything is better with bacon. Even ginger cookies.

 - 1/2 teaspoon ground cinnamon

 - 1. Toss all of the ingredients in a food processor and pulse until the ingredients clump together and a dough forms.
 Wrap the dough tightly in plastic wrap and refrigerate for at least a few hours and up to 2 days.

 - 2. Preheat the oven to 350°F (176°C).
 Line 2 baking sheets with parchment paper.

 - 3. Place about 1/4 cup sugar in a shallow bowl.
-Break off 1-tablespoon (17 g) chunks of cookie dough and roll them into balls.
+Break off 1-tablespoon chunks of cookie dough (about 17 g) and roll them into balls.
 Drop them into the sugar, roll to completely coat the dough in sugar, and place them on the baking sheets, spacing them about 2 inches apart.
-If desired, gently flatten the dough for crisp cookies; leave them be for chewy cookies.
+If you prefer crisp cookies, gently flatten the dough; if you prefer chewy cookies, don’t mess with the dough any more.

 - 4. Bake the cookies for 10 to 12 minutes, until dark brown.
 Let cool on the baking sheets for a few minutes and then transfer them to a wire rack to cool completely.
 (We usually include storage advice here, but honestly, they didn’t last long enough for us to be able to say how well they keep.)

 Hungry for more?
 Chow down on these: